shunnNet/browser-ai/docs/src/vai/vue-router.md

   vai.check(`User: do you have any product ?`)

   const route = await vai.whichRoute("can fulfill user's desire")
-  // typically, the route will be { id: "Product", title: "Product", description: "This is the product page.
+  // typically, the route will be { id: "Product", description: "This is the product page.
 User can see the product information and add the product to the cart." }

   if (route) {
-    router.push({ name: route.id })
+    router.push({ name: route.data.name })
   } else {
     // handle no route picked...
   }